drorle/hello-jenkins/README.md

   - Uncheck "Delete on Termination".
   - Click "Review and launch".
   - Click "Edit Security Groups".
+  - Click "Custom" for the existing rule (SSH) and choose "Anywhere".
   - Click "Add Rule".
   - In "Port Range", write "8080" and in "Source", choose "Anywhere".
 In "Description" write "Jenkins".
   - Click "Add Rule".
   - In "Type" choose "HTTP".
+In "Source" choose "Anywhere".
 In "Description" write "HTTP".
   - Click "Review and Launch".
   - Click "Launch".
   - Click "Choose an existing key pair" if you already have one, or "Create a new key pair" if you haven't.